Organic Chemistry 2 (CHEM 304+L)

 High School Diploma or equivalent, and Organic Chemistry 1 or equivalent.

-Nursing students should learn more about the Chemistry for Allied Health Professions class also offered by ISP.
-The Chemistry for allied Health Professions introduces pre-nursing students to the fundamental concepts of organic chemistry and biochemistry, and meets the requirement for pre-nursing curriculums.
+Nursing students are advised to learn more about the General, Organic, and Biological Chemistry class also offered by ISP.
+This introduces pre-nursing students to the fundamental concepts of general, organic, and biological chemistry, and meets the requirement for diverse nursing degree programs.

 Solomons, T.W.G.; Fryhle, C.B.; Snyder, S.A.
 Organic Chemistry.
 11th Edition.
 Hoboken, NJ: John Wiley & Sons; 2013.

 New ISP registrants entering this Level 2 course are eligible for a $100 credit for the purchase of textbooks.
 For more information, please refer to our Textbook Policy.

 Students who attended the Organic Chemistry Level 1 at ISP will be happy to know that the same textbook is used in this class, so they don’t have to invest in additional materials.